The hyperdoc handbook: digital lesson design using google apps

 The HyperDoc Handbook is a great resource for distance and online learning!
 It’s time to think differently about lesson design.
 Technology gives students immediate access to information, the ability to connect beyond the classroom, and a myriad of opportunities for collaboration and creativity.
 But do your daily lessons reflect this shift in instruction?

 HyperDocs are digital lesson plans that are designed by teachers and given to students.
 They provide access for students to all content and learning in one organized digital space.
 HyperDocs shift instruction by giving students the content to explore before direct instruction, and by asking students to apply their learning using the 4 C’s: critical thinking, communication, collaboration, and creativity.
 We can’t always do things the way we’ve always done them and with this book, we encourage you to consider, “What is it that I can do now that I couldn’t do before?”

-The HyperDoc Handbook is a go-to for all K-12 educators looking to transform their teaching.
+The HyperDoc Handbook is a go-to for all K-12 educators looking to transform their teaching into blended learning environments.
 It is a practical reference guide you will refer to again and again that strikes a perfect balance between pedagogy and how-to tips.
 After reading this handbook, educators will feel equipped to design their own HyperDocs using Google Apps and the endless web tools available online.

 If you are a teacher using Google you may also want to check out our article 10 Most Productive Chrome Extensions for Teachers in 2020 and our two instructional videos on Insert Learning and Edpuzzle for some free resources.